 Some solid gig-economy work:

 Bartending, waiting tables, Uber, Lyft, DoorDash, Postmates, and, for the animal lovers, Rover and Wag.
+Here’s a great post on how to get started as a dog walker.
 On assignment in Alaska with my husband I would house-sit overnight and watch the owner’s dogs while he worked night shift.
 It didn’t cut into his time off and allowed us to explore more during the day.
 And seriously, who doesn’t like getting paid to cuddle with a puppy and watch TV!

 Have fun!
 If you are on assignment somewhere beautiful you may decide that you would rather take advantage of your spouse’s time off and see the surrounding nature that you might not otherwise get the chance to experience.